AdobeDocs/commerce-frontend-core/src/pages/guide/themes/debug.md

 ## What's in this topic

-When you create a Magento theme, you might need to create override files for default [theme](https://glossary.magento.com/theme) and [module](https://glossary.magento.com/module) view files.
-To do so, you must determine which template, layout, and style files Magento uses.
+When you create a theme, you might need to create override files for default [theme](https://glossary.magento.com/theme) and [module](https://glossary.magento.com/module) view files.
+To do so, you must determine which template, layout, and style files that the application uses.
 This topic describes how to do this.

 ## Locate templates

-To locate the template that is responsible for a specific part of the [storefront](https://glossary.magento.com/storefront) or Admin, you can use Magento built-in template hints.
+To locate the template that is responsible for a specific part of the [storefront](https://glossary.magento.com/storefront) or Admin, you can use built-in template hints.

 To enable template hints: